Eterion/ES6css/README.md

 }
 ```

-The `export` mixin creates a module with specific name and properties.
+The `export` mixin creates a module with unique name (within groups, if used) and properties.
 Then, the `import` mixin automatically creates selector and gives access to properties through `get` function.

+## Wiki

+There are loads of more functions and mixins, including automatic calculation of relative (em and rem) units, color adjustments, font weights, media queries, grid etc. Read [wiki](https://github.com/Eterion/esm-scss/wiki) for detailed information.